alexadler9/agent-playground/README.md

 * CLI is the only presentation layer
 * Runtime storage is local and file-based
-* Only one main persisted session is supported
-* Branches are stored in memory only
+* RAG chat history and task memory are stored only in the current CLI process
+* RAG index is stored as local JSON, not as a production vector database
+* RAG retrieval uses embedding similarity plus heuristic filtering/reranking
+* Grounding validation checks quotes and sources, but it does not fully prove that the answer meaning is correct
 * Working memory extraction depends on the LLM response
 * Long-term memory is edited manually through Markdown files
-* User profiles are file-based and switched through active-profile.txt
+* User profiles are file-based and switched through `active-profile.txt`
-* Context compression and sticky facts are experimental strategies from the context-management mode
 * Task orchestration is stage-based, but still depends on LLM output quality inside each stage
 * Task artifacts currently store the latest artifact per stage, not a full versioned event log